 Damian Thompson of Salesability agrees.
 “The goal of a good sales rep should be a thorough understanding of their prospects.”
 Thompson explains that for this reason, they, “want to focus on conversations more than ‘conversions’ during the lead generation & qualification stages.
 Tracking the number of quality conversations is a great way to ensure we are laying the foundation for that revenue success.”

 Another benefit of the quality metric is in its training value, according to Becc Holland of Chorus.ai.
 Chorus examines these conversations as a means to provide self-coaching and review for SDRs.

 “I give my SDRs a quota of calls to listen to each week so that, over time, they get to know organically what the AEs are saying to customers.”

 Holland slices these calls into five major types: Calls set, segmented calls (SMB, mid-market, enterprise), Staged calls (discovery, pricing, negotiation), competitive calls, and what Holland refers to as “Unicorn” calls, where AEs perform particularly well.
 All of this information can guide the interactions SDRs have while demoing prospects.

 As seen below, our experts report that the review of these goals varies a lot from model to model, and between organizations.

-No matter what metrics you choose to focus on within your teams, creating achievable standards, goals, and KPIs can get your team and stats heading in the right direction.
+No matter what metrics you (and your team) choose to track in your sales dashboard, creating achievable standards, goals, and KPIs can get your team and stats heading in the right direction.
 Well-crafted goals create a sense of ownership of the numbers for team members.
 These goals can also motivate individual reps to aspire to better conversion, encourage upsells, engage meaningfully with clients, and to create excellent customer experiences.
 As shown by our experts, even qualitative metrics can be valuable leading indicators of healthy growth and revenue.